 If you have been charged with domestic assault in Kitchener it is important to contact experienced legal counsel as soon as possible.
 Assaults occurring in a domestic relationship are viewed as more serious and those convicted are often sentenced more harshly than other individuals charged with assault.
 Our Firm has experience defending those charged with domestic assault and regularly obtain positive results, in some cases even resolving matters without a criminal record.

 In 2019, the Firm defended an individual charged with assault causing bodily harm in R. v.
-H.T. .
-In that case, the accused allegedly split the lip of his domestic partner during an altercation.
-After litigating the matter for fifteen months, the Firm was able to secure an absolute discharge for the accused.
+Z.C. .
+After litigating the matter for more than a year, the Firm was able to secure a discharge for the accused.

 In R. v.
 E.T. , the Firm defended an individual charged with one count of assault and four counts of assault with a weapon, securing the withdrawal of all five charges.
 In R. v.
 W.V. , the Firm secured the withdrawal of an assault with a weapon charge after an individual hit her domestic partner in the head with a frozen pizza, causing a gash.

 In R. v.
 A.C. , the Firm defended an actor charged with criminal harassment after a breakdown in his intimate relationship.
 The Firm was able to negotiate with the Crown to have the charges withdrawn.
 In R. v.
 P.T. , the Firm secured the withdrawal of an assault with a weapon charge where an accused had allegedly pulled a kitchen knife on his intimate partner.

 Breakfast Television: Role of Mental Health in Court Proceedings.